Microck/sincronizado/README.md

 ---

-**Sincronizado** ("Synchronized") is the missing link for AI-native development.
-It allows you to use your favorite local tools (VS Code, Cursor, JetBrains, Neovim) while running your heavy AI agents and code execution on a powerful VPS.
+**sincronizado** ("synchronized") is the missing link for AI-native development. it allows you to use your own local files while running your heavy AI agents and code execution on a powerful VPS.

 ## the problem